Intika-KDE-Plasmoids/plasmoid-on-off-switch-commands/README.md

 ## Installation

-Install this plasmoid using `kpackagetool5 -t Plasma/Applet -i .` in the top-directory

-Or just load the plasmoid file from the package directory into your kde plasma desktop
+Load the plasmoid file from the package directory into your kde plasma desktop

 You may need to install "qtquick-extras" if it's not already installed "sudo apt install qml-module-qtquick-extras"